automa-saga/automa/README.md

 }

 // run implements the SagaRun method interface to leverage default Run control logic that is implemented in automa.Step
-// Note if not provided, Run action will be marked as SKIPPED func (s *MyStep1) run(ctx context.Context) (skipped bool, err error) {
+// Note if not provided, Run action will be marked as SKIPPED.
+See automa Step implementation. func (s *MyStep1) run(ctx context.Context) (skipped bool, err error) {
     // perform run action
     // use params or cache as needed